MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ### Create an Azure Database Migration Service project

-The Contoso admins complete the following step:
+The Contoso admins complete the following steps:

-- Create a Database Migration Service project.
-Select the **SQL Server** source server type and **Azure SQL Managed Instance** as the target.
+1. Create a Database Migration Service project.

+1. Select the **SQL Server** source server type and **Azure SQL Managed Instance** as the target.

    :::image type="content" border="false" alt-text="Screenshot that shows the New migration project pane." source="./media/contoso-migration-rehost-vm-sql-managed-instance/dms-project.png":::